Outofanser/Outofanser.github.io/_posts/2025-06-08-missile-evader.markdown

     }
 {% endhighlight %}

-Not the best phsyics here either, and I see that wingArea is not used because I grabbed "area" from somewhere else.
+Not the best physics here either, and I see that wingArea is not used because I grabbed "area" the object constructor.
-I need to retest this, but this also needs to be moved out into its own component with aero properties and aero force methods.
+I need to retest how the area impacts our ability to guide, but this also needs to be moved out into its own component with aero properties and aero force methods.
-It's calculation for lift and drag are based on some flat-sheet aerodynamic approximations, where we have a stall-out case with high angle of attack with the more aggressive drag and diminished lift.
+Its calculation for lift and drag are based on some flat-sheet aerodynamic approximations, where we have a stall-out case with high angle of attack with the more aggressive drag and diminished lift.

 All these methods could be moved into different components.
 It's even possible to make an ECS system out of this if we end up with